joe-ging/pheme/README.md

 <h4 id="fully-coded-components">Fully Coded Components</h4>

-<p>Argon Design System is built with over 100 individual components, giving you the freedom of choosing and combining.
+<p>Pheme Design System is built with over 100 individual components, giving you the freedom of choosing and combining.
 All components can take variations in colour, that you can easily modify using SASS files.</p>

 <p>You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
 This Design System is coming with prebuilt examples, so the development process is seamless, switching from our pages to the real website is very easy to be done.</p>